- BSc Programme

-Provided that the incoming exchange student has sufficient knowledge, he/she is free to choose between courses in the first, second or third year of the SSE Riga BSc programme.
-Teaching at SSE Riga is very intensive and interactive and an average day involves at least eight hours of work at school (lectures,seminars, assignment, reports).
-Successful studies require a full-time commitment.
+Teaching at SSE Riga is very intensive and interactive and an average day involves at least eight hours of work at school (lectures, seminars, assignments, reports).
+Successful studies require full-time commitment.

 SSE Riga has an official cooperation with real estate agency GlobalHome.
 The agency is run by graduates of SSE Riga and will help you to find the best place where to live in Riga during your studies taking into account best match for location/price/living conditions.
 More information is available here: globalhome.lv.

-3) For how long time do you need the apartment?
+3. For how long time (till which date) do you need the housing?